 When people get injured and suffer from physical complications that limit their movement and make their entire body uncomfortable, most doctors refer them to a physical therapist.

-Physical therapists who work with popular athletes to rehabilitate parts of their body after a serious injury are quite popular, but this is not the only area where a physical therapist works.
+Physical therapists who work with famous athletes to rehabilitate parts of their body after a severe injury are well-known, but this is not the only area where a physical therapist works.

 Before we go deeper into the areas of specialization of physical therapists, it is worth painting a picture of how these experts do what they do.

-When a patient is referred to a physical therapist, first they do a thorough check on the patient’s medical records, with the purpose of planning a thorough and personal rehabilitative program geared towards improving the patient’s mobility.
+When a patient is referred to a physical therapist, they thoroughly check the patient’s medical records to plan a comprehensive and personal rehabilitative program geared towards improving the patient’s mobility.

 These programs usually involve a combination of exercises, stretches, hands-on therapy, diet, and technology that may help improve motor function.